 But back to the actual template…

 As explained previously, our SEO report template (or any other) isn’t a one-size-fits-all solution.
-On the same subject : The Only 8 Link-Building Tools You Need in 2021 (Free & Paid).
+This may interest you : How to Create a Winning Content Strategy.
 It’s simply a great starting point to create an SEO report your clients will appreciate.

 To get this done from start to finish, you’ll need the following tools:

 Click here to make a copy of the SEO report template.

 You can change the color scheme to the brand colors of your client, give it a bit of your own branding, make it look fancier, whatever you like.

 Before we get into explaining the rationale behind each slide, let me emphasize a few things.